ribase/give_me_more/README.md

 Are you tired of a century of nothing in ET as Meso-/South-/Northamerican?
 Try the new included idea, money burn is guaranteed.

+Build some monumental buildings in your country and pass over all proposals to show domination to the masses.
+By agree with the terms and conditions, your country will slide into corruption and you have to scapegoat one of your advisors.